-Check out my YouTube channel...more than 300 videos there.
+Check out my YouTube channel...more than 400 videos there now!

 Cars are machines – complicated machines that provide us our freedom.
 Just think about it – your microwave, refrigerator, or cell phone can’t physically take you anywhere.
 Neither can your PC.
 All these machines serve you and either communicate with you or provide communication in some form or fashion.
 But since your car has physically taken you away from home, the messages it sends tend to be pretty doggone important.
 And a modern automobile uses about 250,000,000 lines of computer code to do all it does to keep us safe, comfy, and en route.
 From the driver’s seat, our cars don’t seem too complicated, do they?
 We think we know what to expect and we know how our personal ride is supposed to ride, perform, and drive.